 It’s sad that this great-sounding speaker is being replaced by a small one with lesser sound quality.
 Apple will continue to provide technical updates to the original HomePods.
 I’m glad we got the larger HomePods when we could, and unless Apple releases another larger HomePod people may have to go to other brands for real quality sound.
 Here’s the size comparison:

 Update 5/23/22: There’s a rumor that Apple may release a new version of the larger size HomePod.
-The idea would be to again have a HomePod with better sound, but it would probably need a price point of around $200.
+The idea would be to again have a HomePod with better sound, but it would probably need a price point of around $200 to $249.
 The timing is supposed to be late 2022, or maybe n 2023.
 Here’s an update from Bloomberg’s Mark Gurman: